Health and Wellbeing - Eat, Think, Feel

 10 days for assessment, not one member of the team asked me what I ate.
 I was told 'There is no scientific evidence to prove that what people eat affects pain levels'.
 I disagree, but of course it is not only diet, we need to look at other areas of our lives too.

 In 2017 I attended my healing course in Spain.
 I ate and drank differently, spent my days moving, stretching and focusing on my breathing, doing something I enjoyed alongside lovely people.
 On returning to the UK, I was mindful that my fibromyalgia pain had eased, but my symptoms escalated once more, as I returned to my stressful work and poor lifestyle choices.
-This has proven to me there is hope.
+This has proven to me there is hope and I have continued my journey of healing ever since.
+To find out more, visit my YouTube Channel HERE.

 Life is an adventure, a journey of self-discovery.